pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-classic-set.md

 For more information on configuring no script sites see [https://support.office.com/en-us/article/Turn-scripting-capabilities-on-or-off-1f2c515f-5d7e-448a-9fd7-835da935584f](https://support.office.com/en-us/article/Turn-scripting-capabilities-on-or-off-1f2c515f-5d7e-448a-9fd7-835da935584f).

-Setting site properties is by default asynchronous and depending on the current state of Office 365, might take up to few minutes.
+Setting site properties is by default asynchronous and depending on the current state of Microsoft 365, might take up to few minutes.
 If you're building a script with steps that require the site to be fully configured, you should use the `--wait` flag.
-When using this flag, the `spo site classic set` command will keep running until it received confirmation from Office 365 that the site has been fully configured.
+When using this flag, the `spo site classic set` command will keep running until it received confirmation from Microsoft 365 that the site has been fully configured.

 ## Examples